maggielerman/family-shapes-canvas-bloom/LAYOUT_FEATURES.md

 1. Select a layout algorithm from the dropdown
 2. View detailed descriptions and tips
 3. Apply layouts automatically
-4. Reset to manual layout when needed
-5. See loading indicators during layout application
+4. See loading indicators during layout application

 ### Technical Implementation